Chennai Mass Rapid Transit System: Patronage

 The ridership of the Chennai MRTS system increased from approximately 9,000 in 2003 to 66,518 passengers per day in 2008.
 When the line was extended up to Velachery in 2007, the daily ridership increased and it saw a three-fold increase in the revenue.
 As of 2023, the daily ridership is about 100,000.
-Three stations—Beach, Thirumayilai, and Velachery—account for nearly 40 percent of the ridership.
+Three stations—Beach, Thirumayilai, and Velachery—accounted for nearly 40 percent of the ridership in 2012.

 In 2010, the Indian Railways rolled out dedicated trains for women, which saw poor patronage.
 In 2023, Chennai Unified Metropolitan Transport Authority (CUMTA) introduced new plans to improve last-mile connectivity to the stations.
 Indian Railways operates special trains on certain occasions to boost revenue.
 As the route passes close to some popular religious sites, the MRTS operates special trains during popular religious festivals such as the Vaikunta Ekadashi at Parthasarathy Temple in Thiruvallikeni and the Arupathumoovar festival at the Kapaleeshwarar Temple in Thirumayilai.
 Special trains are run when cricket matches are hosted at the M. A. Chidambaram Stadium in Chepauk, during Kaanum Pongal festival at Marina Beach, and during bus strikes.

 As the MRTS system is not fully integrated with other modes of transportation in the city, access to the stations is an issue.
 As per a survey conducted in 2012, the public called for special focus on pedestrian facilities that would provide access to MRTS stations from nearby roads and bus stops, as well as identifying new feeder routes for the network.
 Post the completion of the under construction extension, the MRTS system will be connected to the Suburban Railway and the Metro.
 This would enable commuters to access the railway grid of the different operational rail systems and facilitate improved connectivity from the stations on the MRTS network.
-The proposed extension up to St. Thomas Mount is expected to increase patronage from people working in the IT establishments, residences and other offices located close to the MRTS network.
+The proposed extension up to St. Thomas Mount was expected to increase patronage from people working in the IT establishments, residences and other offices located close to the MRTS network, and the ridership increased following the opening of the extended section from Velachery to St. Thomas Mount in March 2026, as it provided access to metro and suburban lines.